 Pamela also hated the animation sequence and wanted it to be removed.
 This of course never happened, since the mixture of live action and animation was one of the highlights of the movie.
 The penguin dance in the video above shows some of the animation.

 Despite Pamela's efforts to change the movie—which apparently were relentless and very irritating for the filmmakers—the movie went ahead according to the Disney plan.
 It was nominated for 13 Academy Awards in 1965 and won five of them, including the award for best visual effects and the best actress award for Julie Andrews.

 The Mary Poppins Movie

 Some of my favourite movie scenes are shown in the videos above.
-The movie was clever, but I always thought it was strange that although the story is set in England, in the "Spoonful of Sugar" segment Mary Poppins is hohlding a North American robin instead of the very different European robin.
+The movie was clever, but I always thought that one scene was strange.
+Although the story is set in England, in the "Spoonful of Sugar" segment Mary Poppins is holding a North American robin instead of the very different European robin.

 Saving Mr. Banks

 Saving Mr. Banks, the movie about P. L. Travers and her conflict with Walt Disney, was made by the Disney company.
 Emma Thompson plays the role of P. L. Travers in the movie and Tom Hanks is Walt Disney.
 Pamela's father is played by Colin Farrell and her mother by Ruth Wilson.
 The movie is interesting and enjoyable and is also moving at times.
 There have been discussions about how accurate it is as a biography, however.